- Experience Japan’s rugged north and learn its unique cultures

 - Board a vessel in Oma and watch bluefin tuna fishing, Japan’s most coveted tuna

-The Tsugaru Shimokita Walk tour is a stunning journey through Japan’s Tohoku region.
+This tour is a stunning journey through Japan’s Tohoku region.
 Tohoku is located in the northern part of the main island, Honshu.
-The region is well known for its countryside, mountains, lakes, hot springs, high quality rice and harsh winters.
-Settlement of Tohoku initially occurred between the 7th and 9th centuries.
+The region is famous for its countryside, mountains, lakes, and hot springs.
+It is also well known for its harsh winters and high quality rice.
+First people settled here between the 7th and 9th centuries.
 This was well after civilization had been firmly established in other parts of Japan.
 Come and explore the impressive Tohoku region on our guided Tsugaru and Shimokita walking tour.

 The tour begins in Aomori City, the prefectural capital which began its life as a port town.
 From here we will explore the culture, history and food of Tsugaru and Shimokita.
 In both areas, the most astonishing and unforgettable experience may be their breathtaking natural beauty.
 Places such as Oirase Stream, Osorezan (Mt.
 Osore) and the Hotoke-ga-ura Coastline are revered by nature lovers and photographers.
 Throughout the tour, allow yourself to take in the ways of the people who endured in this rugged land.